gunjan-wanjare/Cynthia-Ugwu-Clone/README.md

-Created a website clone of Cynthia Ugwu with some featurs <br>
+Created a website clone of Cynthia Ugwu with -<br>

 smooth scrolling <br>